 In the Republic, where Plato develops his soul - city analogy, Plato never mentions that the three parts of the soul correspond to the three main goddesses that Homer talks about.
 They have the same roots, though.
 Gods and Goddesses can not only convince individuals to obey them, groups and whole communities can be under their influence.
-See here.
 In the Laws he goes a bit deeper into the theory of how he sees the gods.
-He calls it (or them) soul (Psychē) but we can be sure he means the same thing.
+He calls it (or them) soul (Psychē), the soul of the world.

 Below is a visualization of the theory.
-It is somewhat simplified compared to the examples in Plato's writings but I believe this is his starting point.
+It is somewhat simplified compared to the examples in Plato's writings but I believe this is his point.
 See e.g. Rep. 433B and the Philebus dialogue.
-Here he says that if we have found our "σωφροσύνης καὶ ἀνδρείας καὶ φρονήσεως", i.e. moderation, courage and prudence (the tamed versions of B, G and T) then what we have left is Justice.
-In other words: if an act is all three of these, then it must also be just.

 The solid red part is our Nomos, its border is Sophrosyne (moderation)

 Homer's gods have been explained (hopefully) on the previous page.
 Plato's view he gives in The Republic and other dialogues.
 A complete treatment of these would be too much (even supposing I could do it): read those works yourself.
 We will summarize them by starting at the end and working back to Plato's starting question in the Republic: what is Justice?

 Plato purifies and objectifies the three main goddesses with a view to building his kallipolis.

 Why did he not clean Zeus of his subjectivity?